epam/edp-install/docs/headlamp-user-guide/add-application.md

    * **Import** - allows configuring a replication from the Git server.
 While importing the existing repository, select the Git server from the drop-down list and define the relative path to the repository, such as */epmd-edp/examples/basic/edp-auto-tests-simple-example*.

   !!! note
-      In order to use the Import strategy, make sure to adjust it by following the [Enable VCS Import Strategy](../operator-guide/import-strategy.md) page.
+      In order to use the Import strategy, make sure to adjust it by the [Enable VCS Import Strategy](../operator-guide/import-strategy.md) page.
       The Import strategy is not applicable for Gerrit.

 3. Click the Proceed button to switch to the next menu.